Showing posts with label Second World War. Show all posts

 Renia, Ariana and her grandparents returned to Przemyśl.
 But their home was not in German-occupied Poland.
 It was in the Russian sector, and the border with the German-run General Government ran along the River San – right through the centre of Przemyśl.
 Their city had been cut in half.
 As they could not cross the bridge to the German zone, they were cut off from Renia’s mother, who was in Warsaw.

 For a Jewish family, the Russian zone was a much better place to be.
 They appear not to have been discriminated against.
-They may even have been better off than in some ways; Renia went so far as to write in her diary that people couldn’t call her “you lousy yid” any more (the implication being that they had before).
+They may even have been better off than they had been in some ways; Renia went so far as to write in her diary that people couldn’t call her “you lousy yid” any more (the implication being that they had before).
 Before long, things seem to have been oddly normal; she returned to school, and went on going to parties, worrying about her lessons and having crushes.
 She was even able to travel to see her father, who was also in the Russian zone – although his estate had been confiscated, he was safe.
 But communication with her mother in the German zone was difficult and potentially dangerous.
 On October 27 1939 she writes: “We haven’t heard from her.
 I had a terrible dream that she’s dead.
 I know it’s not possible.
 I cry all the time...”

 Russian officers in Przemyśl, October 1 1939 (Photographer unknown)